Abdul Sattar Edhi, who founded the world's largest volunteer ambulance network, would have been 89 years old on Tuesday.

 Edhi was born before partition in Bantva Gujarat, India on February 28, 1928.

-He died last year in Karachi of renal failure.
 He was offered treatment abroad, but insisted on being treated in a government hospital at home.

-A team of "Googlers" decides who gets the doodle treatment, the tech giant says [Screenshot from Google]
+A team of "Googlers" decides who gets the doodle treatment, the tech giant says [Screenshot from Google] |

 The Edhi Foundation's slogan is: "Live and help live".